Skip to main content

 #

-• Attend biometrics appointment (fingerprints, photo, and signature).
+• Attend biometrics appointment (fingerprints, photo, and signature) if required.

-• Await decision notice from USCIS.
+• Await decision notice regarding deferred action status.

 • If approved, receive Employment Authorization Document (EAD) by mail.